arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ### Recommended Operating Conditions

 <p style="text-align: justify;">
-The table below provides a comprehensive guideline for the optimal use of the Nano Matter, outlining typical operating conditions and design limits.
-The operating conditions of the Nano Matter are largely a function based on its component's specifications.
+The table below provides a comprehensive guideline for the optimal use of the Nano Matter Community Version, outlining typical operating conditions and design limits.
+The operating conditions of the Nano Matter Community Version are largely a function based on its component's specifications.
 </p>

 <div style="text-align:center;">